KaiserWerk/ERAF-Go-SDK/README.md

 ## Installation

-Once a stable version is tagged, you can install it with ``go get -u github.com/KaiserWerk/ERAF-Go-SDK@1.0.0``
+Once the first stable version is tagged, you can install it with ``go get -u github.com/KaiserWerk/ERAF-Go-SDK@v1``

-If you want the bleeding edge version from the master branch, just drop the @version.
+If you want the bleeding edge version from the master branch, just drop the ``@version``.

 ## Usage

 ### Creating and Marshalling

-First, create a new ``*eraf.Container`` and fill it with data. ``Set`` calls can be chained.
+First, create a new ``*eraf.Container`` and fill it with data. ``Set`` calls for setting fields can be chained.

 ```golang
 cert, _ := ioutil.ReadFile("localhost.cert")